 Bookkeeping

 Running one business is hard enough.
-Running three, five, or eight entities — each with their own bank accounts, credit cards, and P&L — is a bookkeeping nightmare.
+Running three, five, or eight businesses — each with their own bank accounts, credit cards, and P&L — is a bookkeeping nightmare.
 Unless you have a system.

-Single-entity bookkeeping is straightforward: income minus expenses equals profit.
-But with multiple entities, you're dealing with:
+Single-business bookkeeping is straightforward: income minus expenses equals profit.
+But with multiple businesses, you're dealing with:

-QuickBooks handles one entity well.
+QuickBooks handles one business well.
 But running 5 separate QuickBooks accounts and manually consolidating them in Excel?
 That's where things break down.

 This is non-negotiable.
-Every entity should have its own dedicated bank account and, ideally, its own credit card.
+Every business should have its own dedicated bank account and, ideally, its own credit card.
 This creates clean separation and makes bookkeeping dramatically simpler.

-💡 Why it matters: When every transaction on Chase *5895 belongs to VIP Company LLC, you never have to guess which entity it belongs to.
-Account mapping = entity mapping.
+💡 Why it matters: When every transaction on Chase *5895 belongs to VIP Company LLC, you never have to guess which business it belongs to.
+Account mapping = business mapping.

 Pillar 2: Consistent Chart of Accounts

-Use the same expense categories across all entities.
+Use the same expense categories across all businesses.
 If "Gas/Fuel" is a category in your rental LLC, it should be the same category in your consulting LLC.
 This makes consolidated reporting possible.

 Pillar 3: Intercompany Tracking